pg8wood/website/public_html/blog/content/blog/posts/rich-links.md

 Luckily, transforming your links into enticing, tappable calls to action is just a matter of adding a few `meta` tags to your pages.
 And if you're using Hugo or another site templating system, you can set it up once and forget it.

-By the end of this tutorial, your links will look something like this:
+By the end of this tutorial, your links will look much more professional:

 <div class="inline-figures">
   <figure>